PaintingProgrammer/MCP-Universe-Research/README.md

 # MCP-Universe-Research
 A comprehensive evaluation framework for LLMs to use the novel MCP technique.

-## Official Model Context Protocol Repository
-For more information about the Model Context Protocol, visit the official repository: https://github.com/modelcontextprotocol/spec
+For more information on the foundational technology, see the official Model Context Protocol repository: https://github.com/modelcontextprotocol